KatherineDelaney/Currency_Converter_FinalKD/docs/docs.md

 Deployment to a production hosting environment

 ## Documentation Location
-All documentation for this project is included in the main project directory under the docs.md
+All documentation for this project is included in the main project directory under the docs.md in the docs folder.